Sunday, May 27, 2018

 Meet family and friends in the alphabetized (by last name) Reunion Area, located a short walk from the finish area.

 Mile marker signs are positioned every mile on the course.
-Time clocks are positioned at the start, finish and every two miles, as well as the half-way mark.
+Time clocks are positioned at the half-way mark and finish.

 Progress Alerts, Instant Results, Live Phone Tracking, and much more!